-^{} Upon enrollment, students select an Accelerated or Working Professional track.
-The track determines the pace at which students complete their degree.
-In most cases, students electing to take an Accelerated track will attempt two courses per term, and students that select the Working Professional track will attempt one course a term.
+^{}Upon enrollment, students select Accelerated or Working Professional, which will determine the pace at which students complete their degree.
+In most cases, students that select Accelerated will attempt two courses per term, and students that select Working Professional will attempt one course a term.